-The need to continue taking antiseizure drugs depends on what caused the seizures and how long children have been seizure-free.
-Most children continue taking antiseizure drugs until they have had no seizures for 2 years.
+The need to continue taking antiseizure medications depends on what caused the seizures and how long children have been seizure-free.
+Most children continue taking antiseizure medications until they have had no seizures for 2 years.
 The risk of having a seizure after 2 seizure-free years is less than 50%.
-However, having another disorder that affects the brain and nerves (such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
+However, having another disorder that affects the brain and nerves (such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more ) increases the risk of having another seizure.

 Surgery for seizures